-A variety of methods are used to warn people in Kenosha County of severe weather events, including tornadoes.
+A variety of methods are used to warn people in Kenosha County of severe weather and other hazard events, including fires.
 These were previously described in the section of this chapter on thunderstorms.

 Based upon expert analysis, the independent Insurance Services Office, Inc. (ISO) assigns fire departments a Public Protection Classification rating.
 These ratings are based upon evaluation of the receiving and handling of fire alarms; fire department staffing, training, and equipment; and water supply.
 Since 2009, the ratings of the Pleasant Prairie Fire Department, the Town of Salem Fire/Rescue, and the Somers Fire and Rescue Department have improved.